ucsb-cs32/s21/_lab/lab04.md

 - use a new data representation for racial demographics (including integration into exisiting code)
 - aggregate regional data to state level data using a hashmap
-- implement various *compare predicates* to sort regional data and state demographic data on various data fields *for example, list the t... and print out the demographic data for these states or list the 5 states with the least number of people below the poverty line and the associated regional information
+- implement various *compare predicates* to sort regional data and state demographic data on various data fields *for example, list the top 10 states in order based on highest number of police shooting incidents and print out the demographic data for these states or list the 5 states with the lowest percentage of people below the poverty line and the associated police shooting information

 Orientation